Holy Trinity CE School

 The curriculum is currently under review, and changes are being made following this.

-Our core subjects of English and Mathematics are taught according to the Herts for Learning and ESSENTIAL Maths planning which both guarantee full coverage of the National Curriculum.
+Our core subject of English is taught using the Jane Considine ‘The Write Stuff’ and we also use ‘Book Talk’.
+In addition we use the Herts for Learning planning to provide a wide range of texts and learning opportunities.
+Mathematics is taught according to the Herts for Learning planning.
+In both subjects planning guarantees full coverage of the National Curriculum.
 Computing and Science also follow the county-wide planning.

 As a Church school, we follow a very prescriptive programme of study ensuring that our children understand and appreciate other faiths as well as Christianity.
-Our emphasis on the well-being of our pupils cannot be understated and, as a result, PSHE is taught as a discrete subject through the Jigsaw Scheme of Work and all our children enjoy at least two hours of teacher taught sport and PE each week.
+We call this area Religion and World Views.
+We use the Bedfordshire scheme of work and Understanding Christianity to provide a broad and range of faiths, based around our diverse community.
+Our emphasis on the well-being of our pupils cannot be understated and, as a result, PSHE is taught as a discrete subject through the Jigsaw scheme of work and all our children enjoy at least two hours of teacher taught sport and PE each week.

-Foundation and Arts subjects are taught through a topic based approach.
+Foundation and Arts subjects are taught through discrete subjects making corss-curricular links where appropriate.
 Curriculum maps are established across the school to ensure complete coverage in line with the National Curriculum.
 All curriculum maps are developed to meet the end of phase requirement as dictated by the Department for Education.

 We try to provide our pupils with a wide range of opportunities throughout the time they are at our school.
 We review our curriculum annually, looking at the needs of our pupils and the community.
 We review the different opportunities for learning across the school, and ensure we include activities which enhance the learning and development of pupils holistically.
 Examples of this include our opera project for children in Year 5, camping on the school field, the development of Forest Schools and providing swimming for Year 3 pupils onwards.